Watch when convenient for you with access to Q&A sessions +

 Over 1,500 students have taken the highly popular Data-X course at UC Berkeley to develop hands-on, “applied innovation” skills in Data Science, AI and Machine Learning.

-Today's companies require employees with the latest data science skills to gain insight on their customers, operations, and growth through their data.
+Today's companies and institutions require employees and faculty with the latest data science skills to gain insight on their customers, operations, and growth through their data.

-Join us this Fall 2020 LIVE, virtually, with our instructor-led, professional-only track, guided by Berkeley faculty and industry experts.
+Join us this fall to audit and learn the content of our highly sought after Data-X course, guided by Berkeley faculty and industry experts.

-Unique among data science courses in that Data-X includes a mentored project, allowing participants to apply course learnings to real data sets and create novel data insights and innovation solutions.
+You will have the opportunity to observe how Data-X students apply course learnings to real data sets and create novel data insights and innovation solutions.

-Take your career to the next level and move your firm's digital transformation forward.
+Take your learning to the next level and move your organization's digital transformation forward.

-Hands-on, “applied innovation”, project-based learning under expert guidance, using Berkeley’s Innovation Leadership framework
+Observe hands-on, “applied innovation”, project-based learning, using Berkeley’s Innovation Leadership framework

 Cutting-edge, industry-leading tools, libraries and approaches to data science that equip you with skills that will help you in your job